 Establish and maintain an open, grassed kickabout space in the southern end of Bodkin Park.

-- Prepare a concept plan that establishes the extent of the open area. - Rationalise any newly planted trees within the allocated area.
+- Prepare a concept plan that establishes the extent of the open area. - Relocate any newly planted trees within the allocated area that conflict with the kick-about space

 (2H)